 Defective products

 Defective products commonly cause fires.
-These are items that have been manufactured incorrectly or were not tested enough before they hit store shelves, such as toys and other objects for children.
+These items have been manufactured incorrectly or were not tested enough before they hit store shelves, such as toys and other objects for children.
 Other defective products can include electrical products that malfunction and cause fires or sparks that spread quickly.

 Lack of inspection